Ship Your Teeth

 Send Them Anytime.

-Want to know when you can expect to hear back?
-Refer to the following table:
+Now you know where to send deer teeth for aging, but when you can expect to hear back with age results?
+Refer to the following:

 01. Send dry teeth in paper envelopes and group them by species